 Ribaat terms last generally 15 weeks in all, beginning the first week of class and ending the week of the final exam.
-Some Level 2 courses run two terms.
-See the Ribaat Forum for more details on specific course dates and times.
+Some upper level courses run two or more terms.

 How long is each session?

-Class sessions generally last between 1.5 and 2 hours.
+Class sessions generally last between 1 and 1.5 hours.

 How much time commitment will I need to dedicate to each course outside of class time?